Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Optional – but if you’re a sipper like me, unable to just down your coffee in the morning to get on the road quickly, a travel mug is a great idea.
 One without a handle is best to fit in any rental car cup holder.

-You can bring food to Iceland, and I strongly recommend doing that.
-To my best knowledge you can bring up to 3 kg of food per passenger, just no raw meat, eggs or milk.
-Each time we travelled to Iceland we brought the items listed below and it saved us a lot of hassle and money, too!
+To my best knowledge, you can bring up to 10 kg of food per passenger, just no raw meat, eggs, or milk.
+Each time we travelled to Iceland, we brought the items listed below, and it saved us a lot of hassle and money!

 Dry pack/bag: